-- Receive time information from GPS satellites anywhere on the surface of the earth. - RFC1119/1305 NTP Protocol to serve time (Network Time Protocol). - RFC1769/2030/4330 SNTP Protocol (Simple Network Time Protocol). - Server Time Level: Stratum 1. - \cdot NTP Server Time Precision: better than 1mS + network jitter. - PTP Server Time Precision: better than 3uS + network jitter.
+- Receive time information from GPS satellites anywhere on the surface of the earth. - Server Time Level: Stratum 1/Clock Class 6. - $\cdot$ PTP Server Time Precision: Better than +/- 1.5 $\mu s$ + network jitter.

 • All networked computing platforms support time synchronization either natively or with add on drivers including: Windows, Macintosh, and Linux.
 Many other devices can access the device as well including VoIP phones and digital clocks.